There are so many dishes that have extensive use of tea leaves for either flavouring or colouring

 2. Smoothie – A genius way of adding tea leaves in dishes other than chai is using them to make amazing smoothies.
 All you have to do is boil flavoured tea leaves of your choice – which can range from chamomile to rose to a simple lemon and freeze that tea infused water to make flavoured ice cubes.
 Replace the plain water that you use to make smoothies and try these crushed tea infused ice cubes, that would be complimentary to the fruits that you decide to use.
 From a regular smoothie that you gulp down, you now have a unique, tasty drink.

-3. As a spice – Have you ever wondered why we do not look at tea as a herb when in fact, it is just that?
+– Have you ever wondered why we do not look at tea as a herb when in fact, it is just that?
 Packed with flavours and a colour that is unique to tea, it is infact a very good herb to add to your spice mix to zest us several dishes.
 All you have to do is grind your dried tea leaves and mix the powder with the different powdered spices that you use in an appropriate proportion.
 This powder can be used to season several dishes made with paneer, tofu or veggies.

 4. Cookies – Well, I am sure most of you have had cookies with your cup of tea.
 But don’t you think it will be equally interesting to add tea to your cookie?
 Yes, you can instantly make your tea-time cookies better by just adding tea to them!
 How?
 All you have to do is grind a tablespoon of tea leaves and add it to your cookie dough.
 You will see the entire colour and flavour of your cookies transform.
 Try doing it when you make your next batch of cookies soon.